paulstansifer/convert-nonogram/README.md

 It stores progress by noting each possibly-remaining color in each cell.
 Even though a human solver typically only notes down known cells, in my experience this corresponds pretty well to the sort of ad-hoc logic that solvers perform on color nonograms when they glance at the both lines that contain a cell.

+Looking at the number of scrubs and skims can tell you something about the difficulty of a puzzle.
+Unless you're aiming for an easy puzzle, the solver should have to do some scrubs.
+If the number of scrubs is higher than the width plus the length, or the number of skims is more than five times that, it's starting to get tedious relative to the size of the puzzle.
+This is a *very* rough guide, though; the solver definitely doesn't measure difficulty completely accurately.

 ## GUI

 The GUI is very basic, but you can

 * Save and load
 * Zoom in and out
-* Adjust the size of the canvas (choosing which direction to add or remove lines)
+* Adjust the size of the canvas from any side
 * Add, remove, or recolor palette entries
 * Solve the puzzle (it paints gray dots over unsolved cells), optionally automatically after each edit
 * Disambiguate

 ### Disambiguation

 This may take a little bit of time, but it's typically reasonably fast for puzzles under 40x40.
-Cells will be painted with an alternate color, with an opacity proportional to the number of unsolved cells that are resolved if painted that color.
+Cells will be painted with an alternate color, with an opacity proportional to the number of unsolved cells that are resolved if that single cell is changed to that color.
+(It only ever displays one color, but there might be others that work just as well!)

-It works by simply resolving the puzzle with every possible one-square change.
+It works by simply re-solving the puzzle with every possible one-square change.
 But it caches intermediate deductions to speed the process up.
+Typically, the more ambiguous the puzzle, the faster it is, so doing a guess-and-check with "auto-solve" turned on is a better way to hammer out the last few ambiguities.

 ## Usage with other solvers